 It’s easier to travel than ever, with planes, cars, and boats.
 It’s easier to meet new people than ever via social media.
 It’s easier to be alone than ever—as long as you have an income, you really don’t need any friends.

-Every day I get emails from men telling me that they’re dropping out of the rat race.
+Every day I get emails from guys telling me that they’re dropping out of the rat race.
 More and more men are becoming self-employed, living off of $25 a day in Thailand or something.
 More and more men are getting fed up with the system.

 …and while this is understandable, and while there’s many benefits to being a sigma male, it isn’t something that’s sustainable.
 Men require a tribe for emotional health and fulfillment.
 We need a tribe.

 You’re not part of any dominance hierarchy, meaning you don’t take orders from anyone.

 You don’t have many responsibilities—as long as you can pay for your lifestyle, you’re good.
 You can chase as many women as you want without having to worry about being tied down.

-This sigma male phenomenon that we’re seeing nowadays, with more and more men dropping out of society, is only temporary.
+This sigma male phenomenon that we’re seeing nowadays, with more and more guys dropping out of society, is only temporary.
 It won’t last.